tanema/gob/README.md

 Installation
 ------------
-*prerequisites: Go is installed and GOROOT is set*
+*prerequisites: Go is installed, GOROOT is set, and GOPATH is not set.*

 1. Clone the repository